About Samuel...

 Samuel is a second-generation Korean American, born in the States to immigrant parents.
 During his early years, he experienced significant mental health issues, and, without any healthy guidance, looked to drugs and gang activities (the only outlets for men where he lived) to cope.
 However, things began to change after his sophomore year in high school when Samuel took his first psychology class, which lit a spark in him.

-Majoring in psychology in college, Samuel began using psychology to understand himself, particularly how his mind worked.
-His passion for psychology turned his life around, as he developed a voracious thirst for knowledge and truth and left his previous lifestyle.
+Samuel began using psychology to understand himself and others, and majored in it in college.
+His passion for psychology turned his life around, as he developed a vivacious thirst for knowledge and truth which saw him leaving his previous lifestyle of drugs and gangs.

-Samuel studied cognitive-behavioral neuroscience at the #1 ranked school for clinical psychology at the time (University of Washington, Seattle), and worked in research labs to understand how the human mind, behavioral and mental illness were linked.
-But after discovering meditation, he realized science wouldn't have the answers he was truly seeking, and he began taking an "inner journey" which eventually saw him apply for a Master's program in counseling at another prestigious school - this time in humanistic-existential psychotherapy.
+Samuel's interest in psychology began as an intellectual pursuit where he dove deep into cognitive-behavioral neuroscience at the #1 ranked school for clinical psychology at the time (University of Washington, Seattle).
+He worked in research labs to understand how the human mind, behavior and mental illness were linked.
+But, his search for knowledge and truth took him down a different path after discovering meditation.
+He realized science wouldn't have the life answers he was truly seeking.

-Samuel currently resides in Los Angeles, CA where he runs 1:1 & group coaching programs.
-He also teaches workshops and leads in-person retreats all over the world to help create community and foster healing for Asian men everywhere.
+Samuel currently resides in Los Angeles, CA where he runs 1:1 & group coaching programs for Asian men all over the world.
+He also teaches in-person workshops and events to help create community and foster healing.
+In his spare time, he loves rock climbing, playing soccer and tennis, and listening to all different genres of music.